franceme/WaveNetExploration/docs/index.md

 #### Generated Samples

 Listed below is the table linking each audio generation according to it's genre and it's checkpoint number.
+Due to size limitations we chose to display the initial and final audio generation to showcase the progression of the audio generation.

 | Genre/Step | 20 | 15000 |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|